kristopolous/quick-color/README.md

  * a percentage expressed like "90%"
  * an equation with no spaces, such as "0.5/2".

-> Note: If the LHS is "col", such as "col2rgb", then the input can be an html color name ... the valid names are in the index.html file.
-Scroll down and a huge table should be obvious.
+> Note: If the LHS is "col", such as "col2rgb", then the input can be an html color name ... the valid names will be shown in the drop-down helper after the command is entered.
+Try typing `col2rgb p` to see it in action.

 > Note 2: Every LHS has an "identity" function which can be used for equations.
 So for instance you can do `hsl2hsl 42.903 0.744 0.488*0.75`